 - If you are unable to make payments on your Nursing Loan or are still a student, you can apply for a forbearance and interest does continue to accrue.
 If your request for forbearance is accepted, it may be granted for a period of 12 months at which time you will need to request a new forbearance if you are still unable to make payments.

-Please Note: You must receive an email from Sign My Loan before you can complete the following information.
+Please Note: You will receive an email from the loan servicer before you can complete the following information.

 For questions on your Perkins or Nursing Loan or on University Accounting Services, contact the Office of Student Accounts.

 To research alternative loan options or apply with our preferred lenders, visit our FastChoice Alternative Student Loan website.

 Alternative private education loans are offered by commercial lenders.
 These loans are made to students and parents and may have fixed or variable interest rates and accrue interest from the time the loan funds are disbursed.
 These are credit based loans and may require a cosigner.
 Terms and conditions vary by lender.

 St. Catherine University recommends that all eligible degree seeking students apply for financial aid using the Free Application for Federal Student Aid (FAFSA) and exhaust all eligible grant, scholarship, and direct loan program options before considering an alternative education loan.

 To assist you in selecting a lender, St Catherine University participates in a Preferred Lender Arrangement with FastChoice and has provided a list of lenders that have met the University's criteria as a preferred lender.
 All preferred lenders must meet the following expectations:

 - Have proven stability, reputation and longevity in the student lending business.